ImgBotApp/InternetNL/probes/auto-redirect_en.md

-You will be automatically redirected to the results page when all the tests finish.
+You will be automatically redirected to the results page when all tests are finished.